AquaROM: shape optimization pipeline for soft swimmers using parametric reduced order models: Related work

 Various differentiable frameworks suitable for the simulation of soft robots have recently emerged~\citep{diffpd,geilinger2020,chainqueen}.
 Previous works allow for the co-design of structural and control parameters for situations with contact forces, but without using any ROM formulation~\citep{diffpd,geilinger2020,chainqueen,hahn_real2sim_2019,hu_difftaichi_2020, huang_plasticinelab_2021, bern2019trajectory, wang2024fin}.
 As an example, the DiffPD differentiable simulator~\citep{diffpd} allows the automatic calibration of material parameters and control signals applied to soft structures modeled with FEM.
 The recent work by \cite{navez2025modeling} goes one step further by presenting a data-driven MOR method that can be used to optimize control and design parameters.
 The proposed method uses a neural network to learn a representation of soft robots based on a large dataset of FOM FEM simulations.
 In contrast, our pipeline does not require any prior FEM simulation or offline learning to construct the PROM, and we focus on a larger set of design parameters.

 The work most similar to ours in terms of application is probably the DiffAqua pipeline developed by~\cite{diffaqua}, which employs a differentiable framework to optimize the design of soft swimmers.
 It uses the Wasserstein barycenters to interpolate between different base shapes and find an optimal shape combination, using a FOM.
 On a methodological level, our optimization method is similar to the one proposed by \cite{frohlich2019geometric}, where a PROM is used to optimize shape parameters for linear systems.
-In comparison, we present a method that allows to include nonlinear forces in the PROM and the optimization pipeline.
+In comparison, we present a method that allows to include nonlinear forces in the PROM and the optimization pipeline. \MD{Importantly, our starting point is to express internal and external forces using a full FE mesh and only then project them onto a reduced model for optimization, in contrast to approaches that formulate the optimization directly on low-order models such as Cosserat rod formulations \citep{trivedi2008optimal, armanini2022model}.}

 Our work combines the different key elements mentioned above: shape optimization, data-free PROM, differentiable framework, and hydrodynamic forces acting as nonlinear forces.
 By combining these elements, we develop in this paper a fast and accurate optimization algorithm to find optimal soft swimmer shapes.